SSvolou/CPP2Vec/README.md

 ```
 ## Table of Contents
 - ./Data: the processed datasets that we used in our study.
-- ./Proposed models: all the models (Word2Vec and Machine Learning) we propose to predict unknown CPP sequences.
+- ./Proposed models: all the models (Word2Vec and Machine Learning) we propose to predict unknown CPP sequences based on the task that is studied (CPP-Classification, Uptake-Efficiency and/or PMO-Delivery).
 - ./Notebooks: Jupyter notebooks that can be used to evaluate our proposed trained models.
 - ./Results: includes the calculated evaluation metrics and PCA plots for Validation and Test Datasets.